-As the longest of the nonextreme caves in Lava Beds National Monument, Sentinel Cave is an amazing experience for anyone who isn’t afraid of a little darkness.
+As the longest of the non-extreme caves in Lava Beds National Monument, Sentinel Cave is a fantastic experience for anyone who isn’t afraid of a little darkness.
 This cave has you hiking in the dark for about 15-20 minutes and over 3,280 feet.
-It’s pretty surreal when you do it and make sure to bring a flashlight, here is all the information.
+It’s pretty surreal to explore and make sure to bring a flashlight if you go.
+Here is all the information.

 - 3,280 feet plus a .25 mile back to your car